mbabynames search ✿

 Kingston Cole

-Kingston ("noble and strong") with Cole ("charcoal").
+Kingston ("king's town") with Cole ("charcoal").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Cole (1 syllable) provides a firm close after the longer Kingston.

 Kingston Cash